 The Rice House Healthcare Program, based on the rice diet originally developed by Dr. Walter Kempner in 1939, has been shown over the course of the past 75 years to effectively treat diabetes, kidney disease, hypertension, heart failure, sleep apnea, and obesity.
 The over-riding goal of treatment with the rice diet is to allow patients to reduce or eliminate medications because they have embraced the healthy lifestyle of eating the right amounts of the right kinds of foods and undertaking daily rounds of low-intensity exercise.

 In October of 2013, John Aycoth opened the RHHP in Durham NC to continue the legacy left by Dr. Kempner.
-Having himself lost 138 pounds at Duke Diet and Fitness Center from 2000-2002, John knows well the profound benefits that accompany lifestyle change.
-His driving passion is to help others achieve the same enhanced health and quality of life.
+Having himself lost 138 pounds from 2000-2002, John knows well the profound benefits that accompany lifestyle change.
+His chief goal is to help others achieve the same enhanced health and quality of life.

 The Rice House Healthcare Program is housed in a sparkling new 13,000-square-foot facility located minutes from downtown Durham.
 On-site are a dining hall, medical clinic, lecture rooms, state-of-the-art media equipment and a one-mile outdoor walking trail.
 Open 365 days per year, the RHHP provides patients 3 meals a day, daily medical check-in, and scheduled classes related to nutrition, self-care, and skills and rationale for adopting a new and health-giving lifestyle.
 Total patient wellness is our goal.
 Thus, all patients entering the program undergo a comprehensive medical interview along with a physical and laboratory examination, and specialist consultation as needed.
 Medications are adjusted or eliminated as indicated by the initial and subsequently accumulated medical information.
 A physician reviews all results one-to-one, confidentially with each patient.
 We will happily share information with your home physician at your request.